 A whole-food, plant-based diet is based on the following principles:

-- Whole food describes natural foods that are not heavily processed.
+”Whole foods”: Natural foods that are not heavily processed.
 That means whole, unrefined, or minimally refined ingredients.

-- Plant-based means food that comes from plants and doesn’t include animal ingredients such as meat, milk, eggs, or honey.
+free of animal ingredients such as meat, milk, eggs, or honey.

 The Benefits of a Whole-Food, Plant-Based Diet